Samiur Rahman

 Samiur Rahman (3 December 1953 – 19 April 2022) was a Bangladeshi cricketer and umpire.
 He played for Bangladesh in its first-ever One Day International (ODI) game against Pakistan at Moratuwa, Sri Lanka in 1986 Asia Cup.
-He played in total two ODIs.
+He played in two ODIs.
 Apart from being a new ball swing bowler, he was also a useful lower order batsman.
 Like his brother, Yousuf Rahman (better known as Yousuf Babu), Sami was a regular for the national side in the first half of the 1980s.

 Career

 Though Rahman was overlooked for the first ICC Trophy in 1979, he was a vital member of the side that finished fourth in 1982.
 He took seven wickets at 18.85 a piece.
 His best bowling, 3/31 came in the first match against West Africa.
 In 1986, Rahman played in only three matches taking three wickets.

 Rahman was a Bangladesh Cricket Board (BCB) umpire of more than one hundred matches and served as a match referee in 25 T20 matches.

 Rahman died on 19 April 2022, aged 66.
 He had been ill for two years having been diagnosed with a brain tumour and suffering from other health complications.